vtexdocs/dev-portal-content/docs/guides/Troubleshooting/my-store-is-slow-or-unavailable.md

 ### DNS provider settings

-It may be a good idea to double check your DNS provider settings.
+If you have not configured your DNS provider settings properly, VTEX may not be able to generate the SSL certificate, leading to store unavailability.
+See this guide on how to [Set up DNS pointing to VTEX](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/12bQlMbJ68Ot0LIaO6Btkj) and double check your DNS provider settings.

+Also, there are a few more specific issues related to your DNS provider settings, such as [DNS propagation](#dns-propagation), [pointing deadline] and [Cloudflare proxy](#cloudflare-proxy).

+#### DNS propagation

+DNS propagation may take up to 48 hours after [DNS pointing](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/12bQlMbJ68Ot0LIaO6Btkj#setting-up-dns-pointing).
+The length of this period depends on the Time To Live (TTL) you configured in your DNS provider.

+If you are within this timeframe, the store may not be accessible yet.
+Please be patient and allow sufficient time for DNS propagation to complete.

+#### DNS pointing deadline

+Once you register your domain in VTEX, you have up to seven days to set up DNS pointing.
+If you miss this deadline, you must [register your domain in VTEX](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/7sM5IMx02zaHvAFTm0OxiJ#registering-the-domain-on-vtex) again.

+See the [go-live guide](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/1iP90RcJvlrfQhnlxM54wo) to learn details about this process.

+#### Cloudflare proxy

-For example, if cloudflare is your DNS provider, their native proxy can interfere with SSL certificate, causing your store to go down.
+If cloudflare is your DNS provider, their native proxy can interfere with SSL certificate, causing your store to go down.
 If this is your case, learn [how to disable the Cloudflare proxy](https://help.vtex.com/en/tutorial/disable-cloudflare-proxy--75QqsXAqR7NdkRc1GZPiXb).

 ### Reverse proxy

 [Reverse proxy](https://help.vtex.com/en/tutorial/how-to-insert-a-reverse-proxy-in-front-of-vtex-services--4PFWsfRAKviNVPf1bYdiir) malfunction can cause store availability issues.

 When you use a reverse proxy, you give up the optimized edge service managed by VTEX and are responsible for the site's actual provisioning, which is tasked with the settings, monitoring and feature management such as header forwarding, cookies and cache management.
-If this is your case, follow up with your infrastructure team or provider to learn if this is the cause of your problem.
-VTEX does not recommend using reverse proxies.
+If this is your case, you can see this article on [How to insert a reverse proxy in front of VTEX services](https://help.vtex.com/en/tutorial/how-to-insert-a-reverse-proxy-in-front-of-vtex-services--4PFWsfRAKviNVPf1bYdiir) and follow up with your infrastructure team or provider to learn if this is the cause of your problem.

-### Double check go-live procedures and timeline

-A store's [go-live](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/1iP90RcJvlrfQhnlxM54wo) is a delicate series of processes, some being time sensitive.
-For example, once you register your domain in VTEX, you have up to seven days to set up DNS pointing.

-See the [go-live guide](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/1iP90RcJvlrfQhnlxM54wo) to check whether there is anything you missed and how to fix it.
+>❗ VTEX does not recommend using reverse proxies.

 ## Store is slow